AKA2320/OCT_registration_framework/README.md

 ## Installation

+**Prerequisites:**
-**Prerequisites:** This project requires Python 3.12.
+- This project requires Python 3.12.
 Please ensure you have Python 3.12 installed before proceeding.
+- Rust (latest stable version) is required for building performance-critical extensions.
+Please install Rust using the instructions at https://rustup.rs or via your package manager.

 ### Quick Setup